 - Civilization: Minoan.

-Large central courtyard: It’s the place from where the paved road leading to the sea starts.
+Large central courtyard: It’s the place from where the paved road that leads to the sea begins.

 Other places to check: Workshops and warehouses, as well as the treasury vault and the royal room

-The area is populated by wells with fresh water, the once inside the palace are home to different turtles which children love to spot when they visit!
+The area is populated by wells with fresh water, the ones inside the palace are home to different turtles which children love to spot when they visit!